penguian/glucat/INSTALL.md

 python38-traitsui 7.1.1-1.6
 python38-zipp 3.6.0-1.1
 ```
-The use of `jupyter-notebook-6.2.0` on Kubuntu 21.10 requires the following
+The use of `jupyter-notebook-6.2.0` on Kubuntu 21.10 depends on the following
 packages:

 Ubuntu packages